What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 Bonus CharactersCharacters from various series that are unlocked by owning other games.

 - Alternate Self: They're mostly just different versions of previous characters.
 In Scramble Aru's case, she actually meets with her original self in the Crossed Christmases storyline.

 - Old Save Bonus: These characters require owning their respective games in order to be used.

 A Marie Poppo in a different outfit from the others.
 She's accompanied by Navi, the Exposition Fairy of 200% Mixed Juice.

 - The Cameo: Navi (or rather, Sumika) from 200% Mixed Juice shows up on top of Poppo's head.

 - Miss Not-Appearing-in-This-Game: Her card says that she appeared in 200% Mixed Juice, and yet a Poppo like that doesn't show up there.
 Granted, Navi from the same game appears with her but still...

-- Teleport Spam: Her passive allows her to take advantage of the Warp panels, as she receives a bonus every time she entres one (If her level is an odd number, she collects stars, or if her level is even, she draws a card); And her Hyper, called "Subspace Tunnel", changes 4-6 panels into warp panels, increasing her chances to gain the bonuses she needs.
+- Teleport Spam: Her passive encourages her to take advantage of Warp panels, as she receives a bonus every time she entres one (if her level is an odd number, she collects stars, while if her level is even, she draws a card).
+Her Hyper, "Subspace Tunnel", changes 4-6 panels into warp panels, increasing her chances to gain the bonuses she needs.